theochem/horton/doc/tech_dev_checklist.rst

   unreadable and dirty code.
 Good coding practices also evolve quickly as Cython is further developed.

-* No QA tools (like pep8, pep257, pylint, ...) exist that do some basic QA assurance.
+* No QA tools (like Pycodestyle, pep257, Pylint, ...) exist that do some basic QA assurance.
 Everything has to be checked manually.

 Work as follows: